 Trees with edible leaves?
 Yes!
 We can show you that salad grows on trees!
 We all know that homegrown leaves can be delightful.
 And delicious!
 The only problem with annual salad crops is that they require ongoing work.
 And all without any promise of success in return!

-Planting trees with edible foliage cuts out every last job involved in growing your own leaves, bar picking them and devouring their delicious goodness.
+That’s why we love growing salad on trees.
+Planting trees with edible foliage reduces every last job involved in cultivating food.
+(Bar picking them and devouring their delicious goodness!)

-Here’s my rundown of 5 of the very best edible tree leaf crops you can easily grow in a temperate garden.
+Here’s my rundown of 5 of the best edible tree leaf crops you can grow in a temperate garden.

 1. Small Leaved Lime (aka.
 Small Leaved Linden) – Tilia cordata